.303 British: Hunting use

 The .303 British cartridge is suitable for all medium-sized game and is an excellent choice for whitetail deer and black bear hunting.
 In Canada it was a popular moose and deer cartridge when military surplus rifles were available and cheap; it is still used.
 The .303 British can offer very good penetrating ability due to a fast twist rate that enables it to fire long, heavy bullets with a high sectional density.
 Canadian Rangers use it for survival and polar bear protection.
 In 2015, the Canadian Rangers began the process to evaluate rifles chambered for .308 Winchester.
 The Canadian Department of National Defence has since replaced the previously issued Lee–Enfield No. 4 rifles with the Colt Canada C19 chambered as evaluated in 7.62×51mm NATO/.308 Winchester.

 Rounds developed from .303

 Pre-WWI sporting rounds

 During the 1890s, Scottish gunsmith Daniel Fraser developed a rimless version of the cartridge known as ".303 Fraser Velox" or ".303 Fraser Rimless", loaded with a bullet of his own oblique ratchet design to enhance expansion which was patented in 1897 The bullet was also used in a proprietary loading of .303 British marketed as ".303 Fraser Flanged".

 Proprietary loadings of .303 British include the ".303 Marksman" by Eley Brothers from before 1908. and ".303 Swift" from before 1911.

 In 1899, the British service round was lengthened and necked-out to create the .375 Flanged Nitro Express hunting cartridge for single-shot and double rifles.
-Around 1905, it was necked down back to create .375/303 Westley Richards Accelerated Express.
+Around 1905, it was necked back down to create .375/303 Westley Richards Accelerated Express.